-Boral Asphalt has a footprint of over 40 plants and depots located across Australia.
-We operate in all states and territories with facilities in Queensland, New South Wales, Victoria, South Australia,
+Boral Asphalt currently has 37 plants and depots located across Australia.
+We operate in all states and territories with facilities in Queensland, New South Wales, Victoria, South Australia, Western Australia and ACT.

-Western Australia and ACT.
 The adaptability of our people and mobility of our technology allows us access to the far reaches of the continent, offshore territories and even neighbouring countries.
 In addition to our presence in capital cities, Boral Asphalt has successfully worked in locations as far ranging as rural Tasmania, Papua New Guinea and Cocos Island.
 Inland projects span the northern regions of Western Australia, mining towns in central Queensland and remote parts of the Northern Territory.